minch-yoda/DownTheMoon/README.md

 Probably the first and only download manager/accelerator built inside Pale Moon!
 -------------------

-This is a fork of the original XUL-based DownThemAll! extension.
-It's based on latest upstream pre-release version from 2017.
+This is a continuation of the original XUL-based DownThemAll! extension.
+It's an update of the last upstream pre-release 3.1.1pre version from 2017.
 XUL version is unique as it supports setting original file modified dates of downloaded files.
-A few features were added in this fork:
+I didn't change any settings' names and extension id, so uninstal any other extensions that share the same codebase.
+A few features were added in this version:
 - takes "x-archive-orig-last-modified" http header property of WebArchive.org as file's modification date (or "x-archive-orig-date" / "memento-datetime" when not available)
 - allows to export/import relative local save paths in a download list
 - allows to copy a remote website's directory structure (easier and with more options)